 Departmentalizing is a human thing.
 We put God in Heaven and we leave things on Earth up to us, humans.
 And where does this leave us?
 “Stranded” is one way to put it.

 God can do immeasurably more than we can imagine.
 Should we therefore stop imagining?
 I don’t think so.
-The challenge is ours to be inspired and imagine what could be if we leave God in the equation of life, life on earth that is.
 John Lennon put his imagination to work, and this is what he came up with:

 “Imagine there’s no heaven